kakarotto67/mlmc/docs/adr/0002-use-mongodb-for-operation.md

-# Use Azure Maps instead of Google Maps
+# Use MongoDB for Operation service

 * Status: [accepted]
 * Deciders: [@kakarotto67]